 PeC: What percentage of Overstock’s merchandise is closeout or liquidated-related?

 PeC: Let’s change directions.
-We write a fair amount here on the topic of shopping cart abandonment and factors that drive shopping cart abandonment.
+We write a fair amount here on shopping cart abandonment and the factors that drive it.
 What do you think of offering free shipping?

 Byrne: Well, I like free shipping.
 There’s evidence, however, that customers value it more highly than they should.
 We noticed on days we have free shipping, suddenly people order disproportionately, say, $500 bookcases.
 Now, our normal shipping policy is $2.95.
 So, they are waiting for a free shipping day to order that $500 bookcase.
-On a normal day, it’s only 3 bucks, so it seems that they are overvaluing the free shipping.
+On a normal day, it’s only three bucks, so they seem to be overvaluing the free shipping.

 However, if that’s how they value it, that’s how they value it.
 It’s up to us to adapt.
-As you talk about marketing, you talk about the differences in the way people shop.
+As you talk about marketing, you talk about the differences in how people shop.
 Women, especially, do not like sticker shock at checkout.
-They especially object in getting into the checkout process and seeing $30 to ship a television or something.
-So, you’re really driving away female customers if you do that.
+They especially object to getting into the checkout process and seeing $30 to ship a television or something.
+So, you’re driving away female customers if you do that.

 Men have not as big a problem with it.
 They have other things they care about.
-Women care about the two primary things, the shipping cost and the quality of customer service.
-If you’re selling a product that is oriented towards women, you have to make sure you’ve got great customer service and you got to do something about your shipping.
-If you’re selling $100 product and you know it’s going to cost you $10 to ship it, probably better off just saying it’s $110 with free shipping.
-That’s better than saying it’s $100, but there’s a $10 charge in checkout.
+Women care about two primary things, the shipping cost and the quality of customer service.
+If you’re selling a product oriented towards women, you have to ensure you’ve got great customer service and do something about your shipping.
+If you’re selling a $100 product and you know it will cost you $10 to ship it, probably better off just saying it’s $110 with free shipping.
+That’s better than saying it’s $100, but there’s a $10 charge at checkout.

 PeC: Anything else on your mind today?

-Byrne: Best of luck to everybody out there making a go in this industry and don’t forget what I said.
-If you’ve got great products, but building the site is difficult, remember to look into the Overstock partner program.
+Byrne: Best of luck to everybody making a go in this industry, and don’t forget what I said.
+If you’ve got great products but building the site is difficult, remember to look into the Overstock partner program.
 In any case, best of luck to all your readers.